 To add an attachment, use the -attach-file operation.
-For instance, attaches the Excel spreadsheet sheet.xls to the input file.
+For instance, cpdf -attach-file sheet.xls in.pdf -o out.pdf attaches the Excel spreadsheet sheet.xls to the input file.
 If the file already has attachments, the new file is added to their number.
 You can specify multiple files to be attached by using -attach-file multiple times.
 They will be attached in the given order.